janusheide/bouillon/README.rst

     python boil --help

-    python boil setup (will pip install packages, a venv is recommended) python boil test
+    > Will pip install packages, a venv is recommended python boil setup
+    python boil test

 Start A New Project